Jymit/crypto-notes/README.md

 https://gchq.github.io/CyberChef/ - live web based decrytion for testing once key, data, data length and input format is entered. https://www.hopperapp.com/ - https://docs.pwntools.com/en/stable/about.html - for python crypto decryption testing once data pulled out of disassem
+                                               - pwn. pwnlib, Toolbox optimized for CTFs

 Ghidra
 run to get to entry point
 G to go to addr
-function graph and function call graph
+function graph and function call graph apply patches to input file. eg, if changing a jz to jnz

 Hopper
 open binary > procs > main
 Alt + Enter to decomp
 G to go to addr

+IDA
+space bar - Toggle between the text and graph views

 CrackMes